dariotarantini/vgram/README.md

 - Using vpkg: `vpkg get vgram`

 ## Getting started
-1. Search for the “@botfather” telegram bot and start it
+1. Search for the [`@botfather`](https://t.me/BotFather/) telegram bot and start it .
-2. Click on or type /newbot to create a new bot and follow his instructions
+2. Click on or type /newbot to create a new bot and follow his instructions.
-3. Copy the token and create a file named sendMessage.v with the following code:
+3. Copy the token and create a file named `sendMessage.v` with the following code:
 ```v
 module main